dhuacon/esp32-as-uart-ttl-converter/README.md

 # esp32-as-uart-ttl-converter
-esp32 as uart ttl converter with micropython.
+simple uart ttl converter for esp32 with micropython.
 Use TX2 and RX2 pin(it worked for me).
 |    | UART0 | UART1 | UART2 |
 |----|-------|-------|-------|